WeCanCodeIT/columbus-2017-fall/week2/README.md

 ### Homework

+- Recommended Reading: Head First Java pages 54-56, 71-82, 99-102
+- Practice, practice and more practice (review your programs from the week!)

 ### References

-- Anatomy of a Class
+- Anatomy of a Class (We will complete together in class)

 ## Friday, Oct 6